steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 [Submarine Simulator](https://turbek.com/Tangible-Interfaces-Submarine-Design-Project/game.html)

-Note the game is intended to be played with custom hardware controls, but can be steered with USB gamepad for development or keyboard (See below for tips).
+Note the game is intended to be played with custom hardware controls, but can be steered with USB gamepad for development or keyboard.

 ### Submarine Controls